 What is a trademark in Qatar?

 In Qatar, trademarks encompass various elements that serve to distinguish goods or services of a facility.
-Trademarks may include names, words, signatures, letters, symbols, numbers, titles, seals, designs, graphics, images, distinctive engravings, or the manner in which graphic elements are presented.
+For example, trademarks may include names, words, signatures, letters, symbols, numbers, titles, seals, designs, graphics, images, distinctive engravings, or the manner in which graphic elements are presented.
 Additionally, trademarks can consist of shapes, colors, combinations of colors, or any sign or group of signs, provided they are used or intended to be used for the purpose of distinguishing the goods or services of a business or entity.

 How to file a trademark in Qatar?